jianxyou/structure-sequence-co-design/README.md

-# awesome-protein-representation-learning

-This repository contains a list of papers on the **Protein Representation Learning (PRL)**, we categorize them based on their published years.
-We will try to make this list updated.
-If you found any error or any missed paper, please don't hesitate to open issues or pull requests.
+This repository contains a list of papers on the **Protein design**, we categorize them based on their published years.

 # Papers on Protein Design